 IIJ's backbone network comprises many network operation centers located in major areas in Japan, and the centers are connected with large-capacity high-speed digital lines.
 In addition to Japan, IIJ also operates in Asia, North America, and Europe.
-And by interconnecting with major overseas ISPs, we have built networks with superior quality.
+And by interconnecting with major overseas ISPs, we have built networks with superior quality and high reachability.